Capital punishment in Bangladesh

 In Bangladesh, capital punishment is legal but only applicable to individuals over 18.
 Crimes currently punishable by death are set out in the Penal Code of Bangladesh.
-These include waging war against the state, abetting mutiny, giving false evidence upon which an innocent person suffers death, murder, assisted suicide of a child, attempted murder of a child, and killing.
-The Code of Criminal Procedure 1898 provides that a person given the death penalty "be hanged by the neck until he is dead."
+These include waging war against the state, abetting mutiny, giving false evidence upon which an innocent person suffers death, murder, assisted suicide of a child, and murder of a child.
+The Code of Criminal Procedure 1898 (created in British India) provides that a person given the death penalty "be hanged by the neck until he is dead."
 For murder cases, the Appellate Division requires trial courts to weigh aggravating and mitigating factors to determine whether the death penalty is warranted.

 The Constitution of Bangladesh does not anywhere expressly recognise international human rights law, although some articles recognise international human rights.
 Article 25 of the Constitution recognises the United Nations Charter.
 Article 47 recognises international humanitarian law and provides that the Constitution will not limit the application of international treaties and the law of war.

-An individual may be sentenced to death if found guilty of crimes committed against women and children.
 The Women and Children Repression Prevention Act 2000 provides that the death penalty can be imposed for murder or attempted murder involving burning, poison, or acid.
 Causing grievous bodily harm occurs, by burning, poison, or acid, if the victim's eyesight, hearing, face, breasts, or reproductive organs are damaged.
 Therefore, criminals in Bangladesh can be sentenced to death for attempted crimes and causing grievous bodily harm.

 A number of offences (crimes not resulting in death) are punishable by death when committed by armed forces personnel.
 These offences include: providing aid to the enemy, cowardice, and desertion, and inducement to such and cowardly use of a flag of truce or any act calculated to imperil Bangladesh.

 According to the World Coalition Against the Death Penalty, Bangladesh carried out six executions in 2017.
 JusticeMakers Bangladesh in France called for Bangladesh to abolish the death penalty on the 2024 World Day Against the Death Penalty, shortly after prime minister Sheikh Hasina resigned from office.
+On 17 November 2025, the ICT sentenced former prime minister Sheikh Hasina to death, charging her with authorizing the use of lethal force that resulted in the death of 1,400 protesters during the July Mass Uprising of 2024.